h3poteto/fluentd-sidecar-injector/README.md

 ## Environment variables
 If you use same parameters for all sidecar fluentd containers which are injected by this webhook, you can set the parameters with environment variables.
+If you want to specify these environment variables, please customize [kustomize template](install/kustomize/base/deployment.yaml).

 |Name|Default|
 |---|---|